Reaching Out to Recipients

 UW Organ and Tissue Donation Donor Family Services staff members facilitate communication between donor families and recipients.
 Many families and recipients find great comfort in, and are grateful for, the communication they receive from each other.
 We realize donor families move through the grieving process in different ways, at their own pace, and the decision to communicate is a personal choice.

 Remember, your way is the right way for you to grieve.

 Writing Your Letter

-- You may wish to describe his/her personality, interests, occupations or other information you feel comfortable sharing
+- Share information about your loved one.
+You may wish to describe his/her personality, interests, occupations or other information that you feel comfortable sharing.

 450 Science Drive, Suite 220

 Madison, WI 53711-9135

 After exchanging at least one letter between you and your loved one's recipients, there are options for direct communication.